sir-temi/pykuda/README.md

         )
 ```

-As seen above, the PyKudaResponse returns the `status_code`, `data` and `error`; the data attribute already contains the appropriate data received from Kuda API.
+As seen above, the PyKudaResponse returns the `status_code`, `data`, and `error`; the data attribute already contains the appropriate data received from Kuda API.
 You can access the Kuda response data by executing `response.data`.

 #### Important Note on Error Handling: